Zhejiang: Early modern era

-During the First Opium War, the British navy defeated Eight Banners forces at Ningbo and Dinghai.
+During the First Opium War, the British navy defeated the Qing state at Ningbo and Dinghai.
 Under the terms of the Treaty of Nanking, signed in 1843, Ningbo became one of the five Chinese treaty ports opened to virtually unrestricted foreign trade.
-Much of Zhejiang came under the control of the Taiping Heavenly Kingdom during the Taiping Rebellion, which resulted in a considerable loss of life in the north-western and central parts of the province, sparing the rest of Zhejiang from the disastrous depopulation that occurred.
+Much of western Zhejiang came under the control of the Taiping Heavenly Kingdom during, which resulted in a considerable immigration and loss of life as rebels killed all foreigners, sparing the rest of Zhejiang from.
 In 1876, Wenzhou became Zhejiang's second treaty port.
-Jianghuai Mandarin speakers later came to settle in these depopulated regions of northern Zhejiang.

 Republican era

+In 1912, the Qing dynasty was overthrown, and the Republic of China (ROC) assumed control of the province.

-During the Second Sino-Japanese War, which led into World War II, much of Zhejiang was occupied by Japan and placed under the control of the Japanese puppet state known as the Reorganized National Government of China.
-Following the Doolittle Raid, most of the B-25 American crews that came down in China eventually made it to safety with the help of Chinese civilians and soldiers.
-The Chinese people who helped them, however, paid dearly for sheltering the Americans.
+During World War II, much of Zhejiang was occupied by the Reorganized National Government of China.
+Following the Doolittle Raid, most of the B-25 American crews that came down in China eventually made it to safety with the help of anti-Japanese locals.
 The Imperial Japanese Army began the Zhejiang-Jiangxi Campaign to intimidate the Chinese out of helping downed American airmen.
-Imperial Japanese forces killed an estimated 250,000 Chinese civilians from the area of Hangzhou to Nanchang and also Zhuzhou while searching for Doolittle's men.
+At least 10,000 civilians died in Jiangxi while searching for Doolittle's men.

+Zheijiang partially under ROC control, between 1949 and 1955.